Diabetic Eye Exams in San Mateo, San Jose, San Ramon, & Juneau

 • Slit-lamp ophthalmoscopy—This test will utilize a slit lamp.
 Your optometrist will use this device to generate a highly magnified, 3D view of the back of your eye, including the retina and optic nerve.

-Fundus photography may also be used to examine the back of your eyeball by taking a high-resolution photo.
+Fundus photography will also be used to examine the back of your eyeball by taking a high-resolution photo with the state-of-the-art Optos Silverstone.
 These photos, along with the fundoscopy, will give our optometrists a complete picture of what specific issues your diabetes may be causing to the back of your eye.

 Diabetic Eye Diseases